Quantum time dilation in a gravitational field: Spontaneous emission in the gravitational field

 We consider a setting in which a two-level atom is at rest at some height above ground level $z=0$ ($\chi=\frac{c^2}{g}$) in a gravitational field.
 Using Rindler coordinates, we choose the reference hyperbola to be located at ground level, which means that the time coordinate $\tau$ is the proper time of an observer at $z=0$.
 We assume that the action takes place in only one (right) Rindler wedge, far from the Rindler horizon.

-We will describe the state of the system by a state vector providing information about the position of the atom ($z$), the internal state of the atom (ground $\ket{g}$ or excited $\ket{e}$), and the number of photons in mode $k$ with polarization $\lambda$ ($n_{k,\lambda}$) in the considered Rindler wedge.
+We will describe the state of the system by a state vector providing information about the atom's position $z$, the internal state of the atom (ground $\ket{g}$ or excited $\ket{e}$), and the number of photons $n_{k,\lambda}$ in mode $k$ with polarization $\lambda$ in the considered Rindler wedge.
 Initially, the atom is excited and placed in an electromagnetic vacuum

 Because deexcitation of the atom can produce only one photon, the general state of the system at the Rindler time $\tau$ reads

 which has been expanded in the energy eigenstates $\ket{z,e,0}$ and $\ket{z,g,1_{k,\lambda}}$, associated respectively with energies